Sweet v. Cardona

 The Latest

-• A designated point of contact at the Department of Education for class members to direct questions about the status of their relief, FSA ombudsman Bonnie Latreille.
-Class members can direct questions about the status of their settlement relief to Bonnie and her team at sweet@ed.gov.
+• FSA ombudsman Bonnie Latreille has been designated as the official point of contact at the Department of Education for class members to direct questions about the status of their relief.
+Class members can direct questions about the status of their settlement relief to Bonnie and her team at sweet@ed.gov

 On December 5, 2023, the Ninth Circuit Court of Appeals heard oral argument regarding the attempt by three institutions to stop the Sweet settlement from going forward.
 While the Ninth Circuit considers the case, the Department of Education will continue to discharge loans, issue refunds, and issue decisions under the terms of the approved settlement.
 We will update this page with further information as that appeal develops.